-The circuit protection circuit in this supply will be activated if switch S1 is closed instead of opened during this test.
+The protection circuit in this supply will be activated if switch S1 is closed instead of opened during this test.

 On page 4-7, paragraph 4-41, and page 3-2, paragraph 3-18, add the following note:

-A protection circuit, which protects the series regulator from overload damage, is activated whenever:

-- a short is placed across the supply, or - (2) the output rapidly downprogrammed by a increment of more than 4 to 10 volts.
-When activated, the protection circuit limits the supply's limits the supply's output current to about 10% of rating for a period of from 0.5 to 10 seconds depending on the model number and the load conditions.
+A protection circuit, which protects the series regulator from overload damage is activated whenever: (1) a short is placed across the supply, or (2) the output is rapidly down programmed by an increment of more than 4 to 10 volt When activated, the protection circuit limits the supply's output current to about 10% of rating for a period of from 0.5 to 10 seconds depending on the model number and the load conditions.